- Manuscript Submission Requirements Checklist

 ACS Agricultural Science & Technology is an international forum for cutting-edge original research in all areas of agricultural science, technology, and engineering.

-The journal aspires to highlight the role of agricultural science and technology to address challenges facing humankind and the planet.
+The journal aspires to highlight innovation in agricultural science and technology to sustainably address challenges facing humankind and the planet.
 The journal welcomes submissions across fundamental and applied research in agricultural sciences, with topics spanning but not limited to:

 With its focus on science and technology, ACS Agricultural Science & Technology complements Journal of Agricultural and Food Chemistry.
 Together with ACS Food Science & Technology, this suite of journals offers an authoritative portfolio encompassing all areas of food and agricultural research, serving as the premier source for researchers across all sectors.